 In the Migration Readiness & Planning (MRP) phase, you prepare a cloud operational foundation and develop a migration roadmap based on a clear business case.
 The goals in this stage are to clarify what you hope to accomplish by migrating to the cloud.

-Those who choose to work with AWS will collaborate with AWS Professional Services or a Migration Acceleration Program (MAP) partner, like ClearScale, to learn best practices for big migrations.
+Those who choose to work with AWS will collaborate with AWS Professional Services or a Migration Acceleration Program (MAP) partner, like ClearScale, to learn best practices for how to migrate applications to AWS.
 Along the way, you will calculate your current total cost of ownership (TCO), which will help determine your migration ROI.
 At the end of this phase, you will be ready for a large-scale move to the cloud.

 The Seven Migration R’s